06T2-COAProcessing/PowerApps-Snippets/README.md

 # PowerApps-Snippets

-Here we have snippets of the Power FX scripts used in the scripting of certain essential controls on our PowerApps app.
+Here we have a few notable snippets of the Power FX code used in the scripting of certain essential controls, particularly buttons, on our PowerApps app.